liveoak-io/liveoak-example-chat-android/README.md

 Features
 --------
-* Native android integration with resources stored in a liveoak instance
+* Native android integration with resources stored in a LiveOak instance

 * Native notifications of resource subscription from Google Cloud Messaging (GCM) via integration with the Aerogear Unified Push Server (UPS)